Native JMeter Pressure Test

 Choose Resource Groups in the navigation pane, and click Create Private Resource Group.

-Set the parameters listed in Table 1.Table 1 Creating a private resource group Parameter
+Configure the parameters as described in Table 1.Table 1 Creating a private resource group Parameter

 Description